nathlme/projet-git-avance-HASSAN-LAMARCHE/README.md

-AddTwo is a function that add Two at a number and return it Square is a function that return the square of a number
+AddTwo is a function that add Two at a number and return it Square is a function that return the square of a number Negative is a function that return the negative of a number